isc-projects/stork/doc/user/dns.rst

 - ``/usr/local/etc/namedb/``

-If the config file is not found using the methods described above, the agent will report an error, and BIND 9 will not appear on the list of detected apps.
+If the config file is not found using the methods described above, the agent will report an error, and BIND 9 will not appear on the list of detected daemons.

 .. note::
     The ``STORK_AGENT_BIND9_CONFIG`` environment variable setting has no effect if